Web Hosting Pricing History

 The answer is simple: you are helping to keep the green power light lit on the front of a computer in a rack of thousands of computers just like it.
 To keep this green light lit you need incredibly expensive power systems, air conditioning systems, security systems, fire suppressant systems (just in case), ISPs with multiple data links and another computer to back this computer up (you have to keep its green light lit as well).

 It basically buys you the ability to call and ask if the green light on the front of a server is still lit.
 That is all such a plan provider cares about.
-Sure if the green light is not lit (or something has gone wrong with the hardware or base software), they will put a team of techs on it and get it fixed.
-But what if the green light is lit and the server seems fine, yet your Website is not working… Not their problem and for $4.99 they are probably not going to make it their problem.
+Sure, if the green light is not lit (or something has gone wrong with the hardware or server-ware), they will put a team of techs on it and get it fixed.
+But what if the green light is lit and the server seems fine, yet your website is not working… Not their problem and for $4.99 they are probably not going to make it their problem.

-We have partnered with Rackspace to ensure the green lights are glowing brightly and we have a team of Web support techs to look at particular web sites.
+We have partnered with Cloudways to ensure the green lights are glowing brightly and we have a team of Web support techs to look at particular web sites.
 We know you don’t care whether the issue is server issue or a web programming issue, you just want it resolved.
-We are not going to pretend that we can do this for $4.99 a month but either should the other guys.
+We are not going to pretend that we can do this for $4.99 a month but neither should the other guys.